Irreducible symplectic varieties with a large second Betti number: Existence of compactifications

 such that $A$ is an abelian variety, $Y_i$ is a strict Calabi--Yau variety, and $Z_j$ is an irreducible symplectic variety.
-As $f\circ g$ is finite and quasi-\'etale, Lemma \ref{lem-isogeny} implies that each connected component of $(\pi\circ f\circ g)^{-1}(b)$ is a Lagrangian torus isogenous to a component of $\pi^{-1}(b)$ for any very general point $b\in V$, which is simple by assumption.
-Therefore, applying Lemma \ref{prop-key} to $\pi\circ f\circ g\colon \wt{Y}\to B$, we see that $\wt{Y}$ is an irreducible symplectic variety.
-This completes the proof. \end{proof}
+As $f\circ g$ is finite and quasi-\'etale, Lemma \ref{lem-isogeny} implies that each connected component of $(\pi\circ f\circ g)^{-1}(b)$ is a Lagrangian torus isogenous to $\pi^{-1}(b)$ for any very general point $b\in V$, which is simple by assumption.
+Therefore, applying Lemma \ref{prop-key} to $\pi\circ f\circ g\colon \wt{Y}\to B$, we see that $\wt{Y}$ is either an irreducible symplectic variety or an abelian variety $\wt{Y}=A$.